NMGRL/pychron/README.md

 - `pychron import-config --root ~/Pychron_clone --archive ~/pychron-config.zip`
 - `python -m pychron doctor`

+The CLI bootstrap path is the canonical initialization flow.
+The GUI first-run wizard and startup validation now use the same runtime bootstrap and validation services, so operator-facing setup and repair behavior stays aligned.

 Typical workflow:

 1. Branch from `develop` or the active integration branch.